Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Heston model

 where $ds$ is the arc-length element on the boundary.
-In \eqref{cont_weak}, $a(u,w)$ is the bilinear form given by
+In \eqref{cont_weak}, $a(U,w)$ is the classical bilinear form given by

-We assume that the matrix $A$ is positive definite, i.e. $v >0$ and $\rho \in (-1,1)$ which is usually satisfied.
+For the existence and uniqueness of a solution, we assume that the matrix $A$ is positive definite, i.e. $v >0$ and $\rho \in (-1,1)$ which is usually satisfied.
+Then there exist constants $C$, $c_1$ and $c_2$ for all $U$ and $w$, so that the bilinear form $a(\cdot,\cdot)$ is continuous and weakly coercive \cite{Winkler01}

-There exist constants $C$, $c_1$ and $c_2$ for all $u$ and $w$, so that the bilinear form $a(u,w)$ is continuous and weakly coercive \cite{Winkler01}:
+The inequality \eqref{bil_cont} accounts to the continuity of the bilinear form and the inequality \eqref{bil_gard} is the G{\aa}rding inequality.
+The weakly coercive bilinear form $a(\cdot,\cdot)$ can be transformed into a coercive one using the substitution $\tilde{U} = e^{c_2\tau}U$ \cite[Sec.~1.3.3]{solin2005partial}.
+Then, there exist a unique solution to the problem \eqref{cont_weak} and the following energy estimate holds \cite{Burkovska16,Winkler01}

-The first inequality accounts to the continuity of the bilinear form and the second is the G{\aa}rding inequality.
-The weakly coercive bilinear form $a(\cdot,\cdot)$ can be transformed into a coercive one using the substitution $\tilde{u} = e^{c_2t}u(x,t)$ \cite[Sec.~1.3.3]{solin2005partial}.
-Then, there exist a unique solution and the following energy estimate holds
+The existence of a solution strongly depends on which space the solution sought to be in.
+For the existence of a solution, the integrability of the solution is required, i.e. their norms must be finite as above if $v >0$.
+When $v\approx 0$, the diffusion matrix $A$ tends to zero matrix and spatial derivative of $U$ can become arbitrarily large without violating the integrability.
+It was shown in \cite{Kufner87} for the existence and uniqueness of the solution with singularities, the theory of (regular) Sobolev spaces can be conveyed to weighted spaces.